probabilistic-numerics/probnum/STYLEGUIDE.md

 **Some objectives for writing docstrings:**

-* Do your best to cover "Parameters", "Returns", and "Examples" at every publicly visible docstring---in that order.
+* Make sure to include "Parameters", "Returns", and "Examples" at every publicly visible docstring---in that order.
+* Always provide the shape of any `ndarray`, `RandomVariable` or `LinearOperator`
 * Examples are tested via doctest.
 Bear that in mind when writing examples.
 * When in doubt, more explanation rather than less.
 * A little maths goes a long way.